nstuyvesant/baldr/README.md

 - [index.js](https://github.com/nstuyvesant/baldr/blob/master/index.js) - Web server using [ExpressJS](http://expressjs.com) with [pg-native](https://github.com/brianc/node-pg-native) to serve report's UI and API for required JSON

+- [editor.html](https://github.com/nstuyvesant/baldr/blob/master/public/editor.html) - JSON editor page.
+Submissions from this page are stored in the underlying PostgreSQL database, vr, replacing any contents for the snapshot date.

+- [smaple-input.json](https://github.com/nstuyvesant/baldr/blob/master/public/sample-input.json) - JSON sample loaded by default in the editor.
+It represents the valid format for JSON snapshot upserts.

+- [sample-output.json](https://github.com/nstuyvesant/baldr/blob/master/public/sample-output.json) - JSON sample returned by the HTTP GET handler in [index.js](https://github.com/nstuyvesant/baldr/blob/master/index.js).
+The difference from the input are the two properties: last7d and last14d.
+These are not part of the input as they are calculated from previous daily snapshots.

 [express]: https://img.shields.io/badge/expressjs-4.16.3-red.svg
 [express-url]: http://expressjs.com
 [node]: https://img.shields.io/badge/nodejs-10.5.0-green.svg